Return to Play Statement & Documents

 Follow the advice from the British Paralympic Association, IPC and World Para Dance Sport no international Para Dance Sport Championship dates have been confirmed and we continue to have ongoing discussions with the above agencies regarding the safe return to competition for our National Team and other UK international Para Dance Sport Athletes,

-As a result of the government advice on 16 March to increase social distancing, avoid gatherings and to work from home where possible, we have made the very difficult decision to postpone all courses and events from Monday 23 March 2020 to 1st July 2020.
+As a result of the government advice on 16 March to increase social distancing, avoid gatherings and to work from home where possible, we have made the very difficult decision to postpone all courses and events for the foreseeable future.
 We shall continue to review these decision during and post this timeline and shall where possible inform you of new dates when we are able to set them in line with government advice.